 Previously, nematodes of the species Steinernema carpocapsae or some species of arthropods have been used against the weevils with some success.
 Another strategy is to infect the beetles with pathogens, for example with the fungal pathogen Metarhizium anisopliae.

 Always consider an integrated approach with preventive measures together with biological treatments if available.
-Insecticides containing organophosphorus compounds such as monocrotophos can be injected into the stem to kill the larvae.
-After harvest, remove the affected stems and treat them with insecticides such as carbaryl (2 g/l) to kill the egg laying weevils remaining there.
+Insecticides containing organophosphorus compounds can be injected into the stem to kill the larvae.
+After harvest, remove the affected stems and treat them with insecticides (2 g/l) to kill the egg laying weevils remaining there.